 The main issue that became apparent was that he had been making grunting noises that didn’t seem to be subsiding.
 It was an hour after his birth and the midwives rang Central Delivery Suite at our local hospital for guidance.
 They were told to transfer us to hospital to get Troy checked over and so Debbie rang an ambulance whilst I went upstairs to clean myself up, get some clothes on and compose myself.
 By the time I came downstairs there were two paramedics in our lounge, an ambulance and paramedic car outside.

-Hubby called my friend Jo who came to look after LP and Troy and I left in the ambulance with our ‘just in case’ hospital bags and a handful of Mars bars – I hadn’t eaten in 2 days and knew that the adrenalin wouldn’t last forever!
-Hubby would follow behind in his car when Jo arrived.
+Dave called my friend Jo who came to look after LP and Troy and I left in the ambulance with our ‘just in case’ hospital bags and a handful of Mars bars – I hadn’t eaten in 2 days and knew that the adrenalin wouldn’t last forever!
+Dave would follow behind in his car when Jo arrived.

 They put Troy under a heat lamp, took bloods from his feet and did the standard observations on him, during this time he managed to feed well, even though it was difficult for him to breathe during it.